Skip to main content

 Notoriously Human: Alicia and the "Strongfemalecharacter"

-In some ways, 1940s films were ahead of other decades in terms of feminism.
-The Hays Code (which prohibited illicit sexual material on film, among other things) was in effect until the early 1960s.
-Because sexual content was greatly monitored and regulated, female characters weren’t really objectified.
-(I mean, they were objectified and commodified, see the Judy Garland essay, but not in the way someone like Megan Fox’s “Mikaela” is in Transformers.)
+The Hays Code prohibited illicit sexual material on film, among other things, and was in effect until the early 1960s.
+Because sexual content was greatly monitored and regulated, female characters weren’t really objectified--at least not in the way we'd understand it today.
+(And it's not like life behind-the camera was super nice to women either, see: the Judy Garland essay.)
 Owing to this in part, popular discourse sometimes forgets what a repository early Hollywood was for complex, rounded female characters.
+In some ways, old Hollywood's attitudes on what we would today call feminism put modern Hollywood to shame.
 This was the age of Scarlett O’Hara, Mary-Kate Danaher, Hildy Johnson, Holly Golightly, Dorothy Gale, and perhaps the best of the bunch, Alicia Huberman of Alfred Hitchcock’s 1946 masterpiece, Notorious.

-Notorious is a romance wearing the clothes of an espionage thriller.
-Ingrid Bergman plays Alicia Huberman, a woman fallen from grace after her father is exposed as a Nazi traitor.
-Alicia gets her chance to clear her own reputation when handsome government agent Devlin (played by Cary Grant) offers her the chance to perform a valuable service for her country.
+The film sees Ingrid Bergman playing Alicia Huberman, the daughter of a Nazi traitor, who is caught in the media hailstorm after her father is exposed and convicted.
+Alicia gets her chance to clear her reputation when handsome government agent Devlin (played by Cary Grant) offers her the chance to perform a valuable service for her country.
 But her task, seducing a Nazi leader (played by Claude Rains), demands that she step into the very role she’s running from.
 Alicia is in effect a character given no ownership over her own identity.
 But through her own resilience and strength of character, she asserts that her identity is in her own hands, not the hands of the men in her life.

 Angelica Jade Bastién writes for the Criterion Collection,